delger-azul/data-incubator-2016/README.md

 Plot 3: Aid and conflict
 * American development aid is either going to countries with significant levels of conflict, or breeding conflict
 * Understanding periods and countries for which this was less prominent might allow us to reduce the potential for aid to bring conflict

+Plot 4: Tableau dashboard embedded, allowing for interactivity (filter by regime, sentiment and eras)
+* Conflict and its media coverage
+* Conflict and Aid (included above)
+* US alignmend and Aid (included above)

 ## Video